KrutosVIP/SimpleExtractor/README.md

 Notice, that Android is no longer supported as a platform, yet its saved in the format.
 [This is due to drop of 32-bit support.](https://www.simpleplanes.com/Blog/View/1056875/Update-1-9-High-Caliber)

 iOS should've also had support of mods, and has a lot of mentions in ModTools dll's.
 However, the support is not avaliable.

+## `sr-mod` files format

+> Almost same as `spmod`

+Initially, when downloaded, the mod is in compressed state.

+In such case, file consists of:

+1. Header (`SimpleRockets2CompressedModFileV001`)
+2. Gzip data

+When you import it into the game, game copies into the dir, runs unpacking function on dir, and scans all mods

+After unpack, we get file consisting of:

+1. Header (`SimpleRockets2ModHeaderV001`)
+2. 8 bits of 64-bit signed integer, representing Windows assetBundle offset, for loading with `AssetBundle.LoadFromFile` function later.
+If the bundle isn't here, the number will be lower than or equal to 0.
+3. Same 8 bits, but for MacOS assetBundle offset
+4. 8 bits for Linux assetBundle offset
+5. 8 bits for Android assetBundle offset
+6. Bundles itself, defined by offsets